markpbaggett/tamu-cookbook/docs/source/contents/0003_oddities_in_existing.rst

 If the intention was to make these instances of :code:`pcdm:Object` was to make them more flexible (let them contain files), this decision to use :code:`pcdm:Object` seems okay although I could not find an example of a collection with files.
 If not, :code:`pcdm:Collection` is more correct.
-If we keep these as instances of :code:`pcdm:Object` we should consider adding a :code:`rdf:type` from another ontology that states these are more than :code:`pcdm:Object`s and are some more close to collections.
+If we keep these as instances of :code:`pcdm:Object` we should consider adding a :code:`rdf:type` from another ontology that states these are more than :code:`pcdm:Object` resources and are something more close to the idea of a collection.

 -------------------------------------------------------
 Use of pcdm:hasFile does not Adhere to rdfs:range Rules